Maarc/csa/doc/CSA-UserManual.md

 ## CSA Structure and Operation

-CSA is a complex application for selevaral reasons.
+CSA is a complex application for several reasons.
 It contains a parallel rules processing engine, a web server, and an embedded set of yaml based rules.
 The first time it is run, it creates it's own *SQLite* database, `csa.db`.
 It's CLI syntax is extensive.
 To better understand it, a comprehensive call graph has been produced and may be found in the `doc/csa-callgraphs` directory.
 These call graphs were created with a `Go` base utility called [go-callvis](https://github.com/ofabry/go-callvis).
 The tools directs your browser to a locally hosted web-server.

 To install:
 ```bash